Directly to:

 In the second semester, students complete 12 CP of mandatory courses and have the option to choose 18 CP from elective modules.
 They can select from a pool of 9 elective modules from 3 different categories (Containers):

-- Environmental Cartography (6CP) (Geomatics module)
+- Environmental Cartography (6CP) (Geomatics module 11)

-- Satellite Geodesy (6 CP) (Geomatics module)
+- Satellite Geodesy (6 CP) (Geomatics module 12)

-- Computer Vision for 3D Mapping (6CP) (Mapping module)
+- Computer Vision for 3D Mapping (6CP) (Mapping module 15)

-- Hydrogeodesy (6CP) (Mapping module)
+- Hydrogeodesy (6CP) (Mapping module 16)

-- Mapping from Space (6CP) (Mapping module)
+- Mapping from Space (6CP) (Mapping module17)

-- Modeling of Hydrosystems (6CP) (Environment module)
+- Modeling of Hydrosystems (6CP) (Environment module 22)

-- Geohydrology and Geoengineering (6CP) (Environment module)
+- Geohydrology and Geoengineering (6CP) (Environment module 23)

 Students have the flexibility to select the modules that best align with their interests.